Cyrofume/DOTO-App/README.md

 Group members - John Lynch(jwlynch4) Chung Chan(cchan02) Pranesh Ambokar(pambokar) Angel Perez Gonzalez(angelpg)
 Overview-

-We have designed a todo application that helps individuals organize and manage tasks.
-You can create a list of tasks and organize them based off the time they are due.
+We have designed a to-do application that helps individuals organize and manage tasks.
+You can create a list of tasks and organize them based on the time they are due.
 It ensures are users stay on top of their game and complete all their tasks.